grevolution/SHModelObject/README.md

 ##Tasks Pending

 - [X] adding to cocoapods.
-- [ ] adding support for custom instance variable types that are also subclasses of `SHModelObject`
+- [X] adding support for custom instance variable types that are also subclasses of `SHModelObject`
-- [ ] implementing `NSCoding` for archiving/unarchiving the model objects.
+- [X] implementing `NSCoding` for archiving/unarchiving the model objects.
+- [X] adding support for handling arrays of custom `SHModelObject` objects.
 - [ ] implementing a deserializer for converting the object to NSDictionary.

 ##Contact Me